FertwBr/fertwbr.github.io/README.md

 * **Tooling & Automation:** Creating custom scripts to automate localization workflows using AI.

 ## 🚀 Technical Highlights

+### ☁️ Cloudflare Pages Migration & Hybrid Routing
+The site has moved from standard GitHub Pages to a **Cloudflare Pages** infrastructure to support advanced routing requirements:
+* **Domain Strategy:** Separation of concerns using `fertwbr.com` for the portfolio and `apps.fertwbr.com` for the application ecosystem.
+* **Legacy Compatibility:** A hybrid redirect chain ensures old `fertwbr.github.io` links (including case-sensitive paths like `/PixelCompass`) are seamlessly redirected to the new canonical domains via server-side rules.
+* **SPA Routing:** Full support for client-side routing with proper fallback handling for deep links.

 ### 🤖 AI-Driven Localization Pipeline
 To maintain documentation across **6 languages** without manual overhead, I engineered a custom build-time solution: